John Beilein: Personal life

 Beilein is married to Kathleen Beilein (née Griffin) since 1978.
 The Beileins have three sons (Patrick, who played for his father at WVU and followed in his father's footsteps as the head basketball coach at Le Moyne; Mark, a former football player at Richmond and WVU grad who currently works for Alro Steel; and Andrew, a Michigan grad who currently works for the Business Roundtable in Washington, D.C.).
 Patrick, who was the 2002 Virginia Independent Schools Division I Player of the Year, had intended to play at Richmond with his father, and instead went to West Virginia when his father moved there.
 Patrick was a 2008–2009 season graduate assistant coach at University of Michigan.
 He went on to hold posts as assistant coach at Dartmouth, Director of Men's Basketball Operations at Bradley University, and head coach of West Virginia Wesleyan College.

 When Patrick was a highly recruited high school basketball player, John was restricted by NCAA rules from some normal behaviors regarding his son, such as giving his son's teammates a ride home from practice, talking with his son at a basketball camp or discussing his son's abilities with news media, because the interactions of college coaches with recruits are restricted.
 The relevant NCAA rules for recruiting (Bylaw article 13) are quite extensive.
 Beilein had to follow recruiting rules when visiting his son at a basketball camp.
 According to rule 13.12.1.3 coaches wishing to attend a camp as observers must comply with appropriate recruiting contact and evaluation periods.
 According to 13.02.3, a contact includes any face-to-face encounter between a prospective student-athlete ... and an institutional staff member or athletics representative during which any dialogue occurs in excess of an exchange of a greeting.
 In short, talking to coaches not employed by a camp is not allowed during the camp, which left Beilein unable to offer his son milk money.

+In fall 2020, after coaching the Cleveland Cavaliers, Beilein taught a course at Michigan titled "Coaching as Leading and Leading as Coaching" in the School of Education.
+He repeated teaching the course in spring 2021.
+He also served as a college basketball analyst on the Big Ten Network beginning in 2021.